AlirezaSamari/AlirezaSamari/README.md

 ## Hi, I’m Alireza 👋

 I’m a Mechanical Engineer turned Machine‐Learning enthusiast.
-My interests are numerical simulations & physics-based ML.
+Numerical simulations, physics-based ML, and (occasionally) computer vision.

 🧑‍💻 I love coding in Python and I am familliar with SQL, C++ and Fortran.
 Some technologies I like to use:
 • PyTorch • JAX • Scikit-Learn • Streamlit • NumPy • Matplotlib • SciPy ....